poac-dev/website/en/README.md

 #### Sections
 **[Getting Started](getting-started/README.md)**

-To get started with the Poac system, install Poac and create a project that outputs `Hello, world`.
+To get started with Poac, install Poac and create a project that outputs `Hello, world`.

 **[Guide](guide/README.md)**